ChloeAspe/drumspaces/README.md

 TODO : General Infos, references

 #Instructions
-open index.html in youre favorite browser
+open index.html in (your favorite browser) Chrome

 #Requirements
 your favorite browser has to be either Chrome or Mozilla